SystemsApproach/security/intro.rst

 A discussion of security often begins with an analysis of the *threat landscape*.
-That is, what are the threats that our system is likely to be exposed to and which we hope to mitigate.
+That is, what are the threats that our system is likely to be exposed to and which we hope to mitigate?
 This is one of the great challenges in developing a security strategy: how do we know when we have identified all the likely threats?
 Some may be obvious, such as eavesdropping on unencrypted traffic sent over a shared medium, but